Are financial markets safer? Davos crowd say yes, but more to do

 A poll of bankers, lawmakers, regulators and others attending the World Economic Forum in Davos, Switzerland showed 61.7 percent believed the financial system was safer than five years ago, while 38.3 percent said it had not improved.

-“Markets are safer, and quite markedly so,” Douglas Flint, chairman of Europe’s biggest bank HSBC (HSBA.L), said during a debate that preceded the poll of those attending the session.
+“Markets are safer, and quite markedly so,” Douglas Flint, chairman of Europe’s biggest bank HSBC, said during a debate that preceded the poll of those attending the session.

 “It would be a shocking indictment of the industry, regulators and public policymakers if six years after a dramatic crisis efforts hadn’t been successful to make the system safer,” Flint said.